2026 United States House of Representatives elections in Virginia: District 6

 The 6th district is located in western Virginia taking in the Shenandoah Valley along Interstate 81.
 The district is anchored at the southern end by the cities of Roanoke and Salem.
 The incumbent is Republican Ben Cline, who was re-elected with 63.1% of the vote in 2024.

+Election background

+Although Democrat Beth Macy has outraised Congressman Cline, the 6th district is even more Republican than its counterpart in the 5th.
+As a result, the DCCC did not place the seat on its targeted list of seats to flip, and Congressman Cline is not expected to face a serious challenge.